 Payment calculation method: A standard applies that is established by the state for the total SSI payment.
 The federal SSI payment and any countable income are deducted from the state standard.
 The remainder is the state supplementation.

-Total expenditures: The state reported expenditures of \$11,911,056 for calendar year 2009 in state-administered payments and \$5,170,000 in federally administered payments to SSI recipients.
+Total expenditures: State-administered payments for calendar year 2010 are not available, but \$5,362,000 in federally administered payments were made to SSI recipients.

 State provides a program for the aged, blind, and disabled medically needy.